How would you describe the company culture and work environment?

 About the Graduate Programmes

 What specialisms are you looking for?

-We have three streams in our Graduate programme: Economics, Data and Policy.
+We have five streams in our Graduate programme: Economics, Casework and enforcement, Legal, Data and Policy.
 We welcome applications from graduates from a range of disciplines.
 You’ll find more information in our Candidate Packs.

 The Graduate Programme mentioned rotation across different areas of work, what does that entail?